 - 1. Start the SQL Server Configuration Manager. - Click Start > All apps > Microsoft SQL Server > SQL Server Configuration Manager. - 2.
-In the left-hand pane of the SQL Server Configuration Manager window, click the arrow next to SQL Server Network Configuration to display all local SQL Server instances. - Select the instance associated with Sage Estimating (SAGE_ESTIMATING, by default). - 4.
-In the right-hand pane right-click on a communication protocol and select Disable. - 5.
-Repeat step 4 for all communication protocols except TCP/IP.
-Leave this protocol Enabled. - In the left-hand pane of the SQL Server Configuration Manager window, click the arrow next to SQL Native Client 10.0 Configuration or SQL Native Client 11.0 Configuration (depending on your SQL Server instance). - 7.
-Click Client Protocols (left-hand pane). - 8.
-In the right-hand pane right-click on a communication protocol and select Disable.
+In the left-hand pane of the SQL Server Configuration Manager window, click the arrow next to SQL Server Network Configuration to display all local SQL Server instances. - 3.
+Select the instance associated with Sage Estimating (SAGE_ESTIMATING, by default). - In the right-hand pane right-click on a communication protocol and select Disable.
+Repeat this step for all communication protocols except TCP/IP.
+Leave this protocol Enabled. - 5.
+In the left-hand pane of the SQL Server Configuration Manager window, click the arrow next to

+SQL Native Client 10.0 Configuration or SQL Native Client 11.0 Configuration (depending on your

-- 9. Repeat step 8 for all communication protocols except TCP/IP.
-Leave this protocol Enabled. - $10. \ \ \, \text{Close the SQL Server Configuration Manager, and then restart the service.}$
+- SQL Server instance). - 6.
+Click Client Protocols (left-hand pane). - 7.
+In the right-hand pane right-click on a communication protocol and select Disable. - Repeat this step for all communication protocols except TCP/IP.
+Leave this protocol Enabled. - 8.
+Close the SQL Server Configuration Manager. - 9.
+Restart the service.

-Appendix B-Backing Up and Restoring Using SQL Management Studio
+Appendix B: Backing Up and Restoring Using SQL Management Studio